 Something else that looks great on everyone?
 A good blowout.
-We love to do an at home blowout: Just start with wet hair and spray some heat protectant on your hair.
-Then follow along our with our guide to getting a salon style blowout at home.
+We love to do an at-home blowout: Just start with wet hair and spray some heat protectant on your strands.
+Then follow along our with our guide to getting a salon-style blowout at home.

 8. Black Curly Bob

 We’re all for taking curly hair to new heights, whether that’s with curly bangs or a cute, short, curly bob.
 If you’ve been rocking the curly bob for a while, shake up your style with a gorgeous black hair color.

 One of the things we love about bangs is that they can draw attention right up to your eyes.
 But that attention can be a double-edged sword: Leave your bangs unwashed for too long and people can be drawn right to your oily roots!
 It’s why you should have Dove Refresh+Care Volume & Fullness Dry Shampoo on hand.
 It will refresh those roots and won’t leave a white cast on your blue-black hair.